 1835 illustration of "Italie" a book by Alexis François Artaud de Montor

 Swinburne refers to a new route of Via Appia which was opened at the initiative of Trajan and is known as Via Appia Traiana.
-The old road reached Brundisium (Brindisi) via Tarentum (Taranto), the new one did so via Barium (Bari) and it reduced the length of the section across the Apennine Mountains.
-The Emperor made improvements also to the initial section of Via Appia, e.g. at Terracina.
+The old road reached Brundisium (Brindisi) via Tarentum (Taranto), the new one did so via Barium (Bari) and it reduced the length of the section across the Apennines.
+The Emperor made improvements also to the initial section of Via Appia, e.g. in Terracina.

 The frieze of the entablature represents Trajan's Triumph in consequence of his victories.
-Mariana Starke
+Starke

-A similar relief decorated Arco di Tito which was completed some thirty years before that at Benevento.
+A similar relief decorated Arco di Tito which was completed some thirty years before that in Benevento.
 The decoration of the latter has many points in common with that of the former.

 Details of the triumphal procession: (left) a bull about to being sacrificed.
 It wears a stole which can be seen in a similar relief depicting a boar near the Cathedral; (right) a symbolic representation of the temple towards which the procession is heading